-You can contact the TAS by calling the TAS toll-free case intake line at 1-877-777-4778 or TTY/TDD 1-800-829-4059 to see if you are eligible for assistance.
+You can contact the TAS by calling the National Taxpayer Advocate Help Line at 1-877-777-4778 or TTY/TDD 1-800-829-4059 to see if you are eligible for assistance.
 You can also call or write to your local taxpayer advocate, whose phone number and address are listed in your local telephone directory and in Pub.
 1546, Taxpayer Advocate Service - Your Voice at the IRS.
 You can file Form 911, Request for Taxpayer Advocate Service Assistance (And Application for Taxpayer Assistance Order), or ask an IRS employee to complete it on your behalf.
 For more information, go to www.irs.gov/advocate.